BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 ThinkJulia.Rectangle(100.0, 200.0, ThinkJulia.MPoint(0.0, 0.0))
 ```

-Figure 15.2 shows the state of this object.
+Figure 15-2 shows the state of this object.
 An object that is a field of another object is **embedded**.
 Because the `corner` attribute refers to a mutable object, the latter is drawn outside the rectangle object.

 ![Object diagram.](images/fig152.svg)

-## Instances as return values
+## Instances as Return Values

 Functions can return instances.
 For example, `findcenter` takes a rectangle as an argument and returns a point that contains the coordinates of the center of the rectangle: